suned/pfun/docs/source/programming_guide.md

 ### MyPy Plugin

 The types provided by the Python `typing` module are often not flexible enough to provide precise typing of common functional design patterns.
-Fortunately, [mypy](http://mypy-lang.org/) (maybe the most widely used Python type-checker) makes it possible to write plugins that provide more precise types which enables you to find more bugs caused by type errors than would otherwise be possible.
+If you use [mypy](http://mypy-lang.org/), `pfun` provides a plugin that enables more precise types which can identify more bugs caused by type errors.
 To enable the `pfun` mypy plugin, add the following to you mypy configuration:
 ```
 [mypy]